archipelago-art/contracts/DESIGN.md

 by calling `fillOrderEth`, which will wrap any attached ETH into WETH and send it to the buyer before filling the order as normal.

-## Market

-To cover:

-- signing domain for bids/asks, both signatures and on-chain approvals
-- impact of changes in trait oracle behavior on active traitset bids
-- signature discovery service ("mempool")
-- attack models: compromise of NFTs or ETH, orders filling with unintended semantics
-- potential "pauser" role as a global panic button, which can be pre-committed to being burned at a later time

-## Trait oracle model

-To cover:

-- interface definition
-- opacity of trait semantics

-## Art Blocks trait oracle

-To cover:

-- threat model re: oracle signing key compromise
-- threat model re: bad data from the Art Blocks API servers
-- project/feature versioning
-- feature trait finalization
-- bit-packing for `traitMembers` and `traitFinalizations`

 ## Signatures

 The market and the Art Blocks trait oracle use a common framework for signature